Skip to main content

 If your child has a fever, the next step is to take your infant to the nearest emergency department.
 If there's a serious illness causing your child's fever, quick diagnosis and treatment will help your child recover sooner.

-In the emergency department, the medical team will perform a physical exam and run a series of tests to identify serious causes of your child’s fevers, such as:
+In the emergency department, the medical team will perform a physical exam and run a series of tests to identify the cause of your child's fevers.
+Some causes can be serious.

 • Blood tests to look for blood infections and signs of infection elsewhere